nzzdev/Q-table/README.md

 #### General
 - The Card-Layout renderingInfoScript contains an `EventListener` on the event `resize` which calculates the current size of the graphic
-- When the graphic is smaller than `400px`, the renderingInfoScript `applyCardLayoutClassFunction` adds the class `q-table--card-layout` to the `dataObject`
+- When the graphic is smaller than `400px`, the renderingInfoScript `applyCardLayoutClassFunction` adds the class `q-table--card-layout` to the `dataObject` and replaces all its styles
 - The column headers will then be hidden and each cell will display the `:before` selector containing its column header (e.g. `Header1`)

 ### Minibars